QuickBirdEng/survey_kit/README.md

 # ❤️ Contributing
 Open an issue if you need help, if you found a bug, or if you want to discuss a feature request.

-Open a PR if you want to make changes to Flutter SurveyKit.
+Open a PR if you want to make changes to SurveyKit.

 # 📃 License
-Flutter SurveyKit is released under an MIT license.
+SurveyKit is released under an MIT license.
 See [License](LICENSE) for more information.